WyattChristeson/WyattChristeson/README.md

 - 👋 Hi, I’m @WyattChristeson
-- 👀 I’m interested in Cloud Solutions, DevOps, and Software Development with a special focus on optimizing and innovating cloud infrastructure across platforms like AWS, Azure, and Google Cloud.
+- 👀 I’m interested in Cloud Solutions, DevOps, and Software Development with a special focus on optimizing and improving cloud infrastructure across platforms like AWS, Azure, and Google Cloud.
 - 🌱 I’m currently learning serverless architecture and ML/AI development practices including LLM training techniques.
 - 💞️ I’m looking to collaborate on projects providing meaningful innovation to cloud computing and network architecture, especially those that aim to improve scalability and security.
 - 📫 How to reach me: Feel free to drop me an email at Wyatt.Christeson@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/wyattchristeson/).